typesanitizer/concurrent-interner/Readme.md

 I am looking for someone experienced with unsafe Rust to audit the unsafe code.
-It is MIRI clean as far as I can tell, but MIRI take a very long time to run, making it unsuitable for CI.
+It is MIRI clean as far as I can tell, but MIRI takes a very long time to run
+(30~45 min on an M1 Macbook Pro), making it unsuitable for CI.

 This crate provides an string interner